arunima1820/SkincareRecommendation/README.md

 * sampleinput.txt
 How the sample input file will be provided by the user.

-* sampleoutput.txt
+* sample_products.txt:
  How the program outputs the recommendations.

+* sample_products.txt:
+ How the program outputs the recommendations with models.